Veterans’ Child Scholarship

 On September 6, 2016 Wounded Warriors Canada was pleased to announce the eight inaugural recipients of the inaugural Veterans Child Scholarship for the 2016-2017 school year.
 We wish all applicants much success in their studies.

 The Veterans’ Child Scholarship (VCS) provides a $5,000 (maximum) scholarship per full course year with payments divided on a semester basis.
 Wounded Warriors Canada’s goal is to increase the number of scholarships in 2017 and beyond as funding permits.
 Applications are now closed.
-We expect to open applications for the 2017-2018 school year in the Spring of 2017.
+Applications for the 2017-2018 school year open May 16th, 2017.

 Wounded Warriors Canada is profoundly aware of the life changing impact that mental health injuries have on our military families and, specifically, the children.
 The announcement of this post secondary represents Wounded Warriors Canada’s first initiative directly focused on the children of our ill and injured Canadian Armed Forces members and Veterans.